-- 3. The amounts represent overdue promissory notes (Promissory Note 1 and Promissory Note 3 (Note 27)) and convertible bond (Note 28), bearing interest at default interest rate of 22% per annum.
-Details are disclosed in Note 27 and Note 28. - 4.
-On 8 June 2020, the holders of Promissory Note 4 agreed to extend the maturity date of borrowings amounting to RMB75,738,000 (equivalent to approximately HKD90,000,000) to 7 June 2021 and carried at interest rate of 7% from 1 January 2020.
-The remaining amount of the balance represents borrowings from independent third parties which maturity during June to December 2021 and carried interest at 18% per annum.
+- iii.
+The amounts represent overdue promissory notes (Promissory Note 1 and Promissory Note 2 (Note 27)) and convertible bond (Note 28), bearing interest at default interest rate of 22% per annum.
+Details are disclosed in Notes 27 and 28 respectively.
+The amounts has the benefit of the security constituted by the share charges created by Rich Kirin Holdings Limited and Big Wealth Limited; the guarantee of Mr. Sun Shao Hua, a Director and a controlling shareholder of the Company; and the guarantee of Novel Blaze Limited, the ultimate holding company of the Company. - iv.
+On 8 June 2020, the holder of Promissory Note 3, Mr. Peng Dongmiao agreed to extend the maturity date of borrowings amounting to RMB40,841,000 (equivalent to approximately HKD50,000,000) to 7 June 2022 and carried at interest rate of 7% from 1 January 2020.
+The remaining amount of the balance represents borrowings from independent third parties which repayable on demand and carried interest at 18% per annum.
+Details is disclosed in Note 27.